0xSpacePirate/Coffee-Factory/README.md

 ### To start the project:
-- Right click on the project folder within Grafana;
+- Right click on the project folder;
 - Select 'Run as'
 - Select 'Apama Application'